 The rise of digital ad fraud

-Trifacta for combatting invalid ad traffic
+Trifacta for combatting invalid ad traffic with marketing analytics

-Trifacta for ad fraud detection
+Trifacta for ad fraud detection and marketing analytics

 Trifacta also aids in identifying data quality issues related to fraudulent clicks.
 With its visual interface, it’s easy to spot anomalies, such as spikes in traffic, that signal a bot may have been at work.
-Marketers can easily wade through data that is meaningful versus poor quality data that muddies analysis.
+Marketers can easily wade through data that is meaningful versus poor quality data that muddies marketing analytics insights.
 It’s also an opportunity to visually address fraud with media suppliers and save the organization millions in wasted marketing budget.

 To get a sense for the other features that make Trifacta a great fit for cleaning marketing data to combat ad fraud, watch our demo focused on marketing analytics.
 After watching, we welcome you to try out the technology yourself—sign up for Trifacta Wrangler.